 Larkins boarded the dropship and stowed her bags in the carrying compartment before settling down into one of the fold-down passenger seats.
 Berkley always kept his inspections quick and to the point, so he would probably be returning before long.
 As she waited, Larkins reflected that she had been right about Collins after all.
 At the end of the day, the corporal was just another worthless piece of trash living out a pathetic existence under the monster called Sloan.
 There was nothing special about Collins.
 Nothing that made her better than Larkins.
 Larkins might have attacked Mathis, but it was in the heat of a rage-induced moment.
 Collins had planned her attack and gotten help and equipment to carry it out.
 Larkins closed her eyes and cursed Collins to a slow, painful death.

 Sure enough, she didn’t have to wait long before Berkley and Amato returned to the dropship.
 They said nothing to her, but Amato disappeared into the cockpit for a moment to instruct the pilots to take them back up to their ship.
 Larkins watched as the ramp closed slowly and her view of the dusty ground grew narrower and narrower until her last look at the surface of LV-327 disappeared entirely.
-She felt the gentle tug of inertia as the dropship lifted off and headed for space, leaving behind the last eight years of Larkins’ life.
+She felt the gentle tug of inertia as the dropship lifted off and headed for space, leaving behind the last seven years of Larkins’ life.